May 28, 2023

 Korea Internet Security Agency (KISA)provides a certificate during the audit of each company, confirming that it can protect important data, both its own and users.
 All exchanges must operate in accordance with the new rules at the end of a six-month grace period.
 Otherwise, they may be closed.

-Cryptocurrency investors reacted differentlyon the adoption of a new law.
-Some noted that the introduction of a new amendment is a good sign, as security will increase after the introduction of new measures.
+Cryptocurrency investors reacted differentlyfor the adoption of a new law.
+Some noted that the introduction of the new amendment — a good sign as safety will improve as new measures are introduced.
 However, not everyone shares this optimism.
-Other cryptocurrency users believe that additional security measures may push most exchanges to move to other jurisdictions, and the remaining exchanges may increase commissions.
+Other cryptocurrency users believe that additional security measures could push most exchanges to move to other jurisdictions, and the remaining exchanges could raise fees.

 Hanbitco Korea Exchange CEO Sunga Kim noted that the new measures will ultimately benefit the industry, as most fraudulent companies will be eliminated: